Big Nambas language

-Big Nambas (native name V'ənen Taut) is an Oceanic language spoken by about people (As of 2001) in northwest Malekula, Vanuatu.
-Approximately nineteen villages in the Big Nambas region of the Malekula Interior use the language exclusively with no variation in dialect.
-It was studied in-depth over a period of about 10 years by missionary Greg.
-J. Fox, who published a grammar and dictionary in 1979.
-A Big Nambas translation of the Bible has been completed recently by Andrew Fox.
+Big Nambas, also known as Vʼënen Taut, is an Oceanic language spoken by about people (As of 2001) in northwest Malekula, Vanuatu.
+Approximately nineteen villages in the Big Nambas region of the Malekula Interior use the language exclusively, with no variation in dialect.
+It was studied in depth over a period of about ten years by missionary Greg J. Fox, who published a grammar and dictionary in 1979.
+A Big Nambas translation of the Bible was recently completed by Andrew Fox.

 Phonology

 The consonant phonemes of Big Nambas are as shown in the following table: